mxro/maxrohde-web/content/posts/2019/2019-03-30-practice-thought-mindfulness/index.md

 ---
-title: 'Practice: Thought Mindfulness'
-date: '2019-03-30'
+blog: maxrohde.com
 categories:
-  - 'buddhism'
+- buddhism
-  - 'psychology'
+- psychology
+coverImage: meditation-1384758.jpg
+date: "2019-03-30"
 tags:
-  - 'meditation'
+- meditation
-  - 'mind'
+- mind
-  - 'mindfulness'
+- mindfulness
-  - 'practice'
+- practice
-  - 'practices'
+- practices
-coverImage: 'meditation-1384758.jpg'
+title: 'Practice: Thought Mindfulness'
 ---

 Although our thoughts are arguably very important for who we are, we are often unaware of what is occupying our mind at any given moment.
 In this post, I describe a simple practice which helps in increasing awareness of our mind and thoughts.